epogrebnyak/econometrics-navigator/source/tweets.md

 # Good clues from Twitter

-A secret subtitle for the Navigator is
+A secret subtitle for this publication is
 "Can you learn econometrics from Twitter and Stack Overflow alone without distracting yourself to machine-learning tutorials".